EreckGordon/angular-universal-pwa-starter/README.md

 - why bother with a depoyment repo? precompile everything on your dev environment, it is probably a beefier machine.

 ## Useful Commands
-- `ng serve` - Run in frontend development mode on port 4200.
+- `ng serve --aot` - Run in frontend aot development mode on port 4200.
 - `npm run dev-server` - Runs server on port 8000 via ts-node, assumes no frontend changes.
 - `npm run prep-dev-server` - Full build of frontend, then serves frontend and backend on port 8000 via ts-node.
 - `npm run deploy` - Build and push server & frontend assets to github deployment repo.